To live is so startling, it leaves but little room for other occupations. . . Emily Dickinson

 The first session is 90 minutes and tends to be one of the most difficult because we are meeting for the first time, and if you struggle with anxiety it can feel like an extra dose.
 This session is an in-depth gathering of your history and personal goals, so I'm inclined to ask a bundle of questions and take more notes than usual.
 If you are comfortable, we will explore all aspects of your life so I can get a well-rounded picture of you.

 It's expected that you bring the completed intake documents, so not to waste your session with paperwork.
 We also review office policies, confidentiality, privileged communication, therapy guidelines, and expectations - questions and honesty are always welcomed.

 For many reasons, you might feel emotional during the first few sessions.
 This can happen when you feel vulnerable and disclose painful, personal information that may have never escaped your lips until now.
 You may feel relieved during the first session as if you've laid down some bricks, however there are more bricks to unload!
-Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready!
+Some studies show it takes 9 sessions before people begin "to work" - you drive the pace so I'll go as fast as you are ready, willing, and able!

 I'm afraid to disclose personal information . . .

 Your confidentiality is of utmost importance, anything you share stays in the therapy room between you and me unless there is reason to believe you have intentions of hurting yourself, a child, or vulnerable adult.
 Plenty of individuals have suicidal ideation; a trip to the hospital isn't always warranted, but we will have a thorough discussion to ascertain your safety and establish a safety plan if needed.
 If a higher level of safety is determined we'll make that happen, together.